- 1 BEFORE JOINING/APPLICATIONS

 What characters can I bring into Strange Trip?

 You can play any character from any canon source, if there is enough source material to adequately define the character and enable you to play that character with multiple others.
-A bit part in one episode of television is probably not enough.
-If you really want to play the character, email the mods with your reasoning.
-We'd rather say yes than no.

 You can transfer a character from another game.
 If you are transferring from a game that one of the mods plays in and they know the character, you don't need a full application.
 Just the basic information and the questions section.